Q. Where is the per-site Dynamic Host Configuration Protocol (DHCP) scope configured in the Cisco Business Edition 3000?

 Endpoints and Application(s)

 Q. Can I use phones I already have with Cisco Business Edition 3000?

 A. Yes, existing phones must be models supported by Cisco Business Edition 3000.
-And an add-on license will be required to add an existing phone to Business Edition 3000.
+And an add-on license is required to add an existing phone to Business Edition 3000.

-A. Cisco IPC is supported, and will require an Enhanced or Adjunct license based on how it will be used.
-Cisco UPC is not supported, however Jabber® for Mac and Windows are supported with Cisco WebEx Connect® for cloud-based instant messaging (IM) and presence
+A. Cisco IPC is supported, and requires an Enhanced or Adjunct license based on how it will be used.
+Cisco UPC is not supported, but Jabber® for Mac and Jabber for Windows are supported with Cisco WebEx Connect® for cloud-based instant messaging (IM) and presence.

 Q. Does Cisco IPC work with Cisco Business Edition 3000 over VPN?

 A. No, Cisco Business Edition 3000 has browser-based applications that can be hosted on a web server.
 Phones point to the URL of the application to access it.

 Q. Is Cisco Web Dialer enabled by default for all users?